lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 I've mostly covered the type declaration because for me that was the biggest disadvantage of the traditional way of designing with types.
 You want to declare types for anything that has specific validation needs so keeping these declaratinos compact is crutial, and when you think about it, almost any content that enters your domain can and probably should be validated.

 But beyond type declaration, there's a few other things that I should mention before I end this article, the most important of which is the fact that there's a `Block.validate` function in the library that is **not** meant to be used directly from your code.
 You should only call this function once per primitive type in your code.
 In my solution I will have a `Text` module defined somewhere, it's the only place where I open `FSharp.ValidationBlocks`, and this module defines the functions that I use throught my domain.
-Here's an example of two functions that enable creation of `Text` blocks:
+Here's an example of two functions to create `Text` blocks and one to get a value out of them:

 ```fsharp
 module Text